fabianfreyer/account_management/README.md

 --------------|------------------------------------------
-`uni_list`    | List all of the universities `ownUserData` | Get user data of currently logged in user
+`uni_list`    | List all of the universities `ownUserData` | Get user data of currently logged in user `registration`| Allow a user to create a registration

 ## OpenLDAP notes